Generated regional Utah river scene for Yellowstone Creek planning; not an exact location photo

 Use USGS 09292000, Yellowstone River at Bridge Campground, as drainage context only.
 It is not an exact Yellowstone Creek gauge, so confirm creek depth, clarity, and temperature on-site.

-Start with Fish Utah, Ashley National Forest south-slope recreation pages, and the Bridge Campground corridor.
+Start with Fish Utah, Ashley National Forest south-slope recreation pages, and the Bridge Campground area.
 Then verify land ownership and posted access at the specific pullout or trail you plan to use.

 Often yes in normal small-water conditions, but runoff, storm bumps, slick rocks, and cold water can still make it unsafe.
 If the creek is pushy or dirty, wait for a better window.